McHatton History, Family Crest & Coats of Arms

 - Robert Lytle McHatton (1788-1835), American politician, Member of Kentucky State House of Representatives, 1814; U.S. Representative from Kentucky 5th District, 1826-29

-- Robert E. McHatton, American Democrat politician, Postmaster at New Orleans, Louisiana, 1857-58
+- Robert E. McHatton, American Democratic Party politician, Postmaster at New Orleans, Louisiana, 1857-58

-- James A. McHatton, American Democrat politician, Delegate to Democratic National Convention from Louisiana, 1860
+- James A. McHatton, American Democratic Party politician, Delegate to Democratic National Convention from Louisiana, 1860

-- Charles McHatton, American Democrat politician, Alternate Delegate to Democratic National Convention from Illinois, 1932
+- Charles McHatton, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Illinois, 1932

 - Alexander McHatton, American politician, Delegate to Illinois State Constitutional Convention Brown and Schuyler counties, 1847